titaenstad/norwegian_rhyme_scheme_corpus/annotation_guidelines.md

 # Notes on the annotation script
 The annotation script is a simple tool to help you annotate rhyme scheme.
-It will read poems from a folder, and present them to you, stanza by stanza (aka split it on double newlines and feed each bit one by one).
+It will read poems from a folder, and present them to you, stanza by stanza.
-You will be asked to provide the rhyme scheme code for the given stanza.
-Once you have provided a rhyme scheme code of the correct length, you will see the poem annotated line for line with your rhyme scheme code.
+You will be asked to provide a rhyme scheme code for the given stanza, and once you have provided a rhyme scheme code of the correct length, you will see the poem annotated line for line with your rhyme scheme code.
-If this looks good, your annotation is saved and you will get the next stanza.
+You will be asked to confirm that this is correct, and if so your annotation is saved and you will get the next stanza.